Cori1109/batalert/README.md

 Batalert project is a safe and welcoming space for collaboration.

 ## License
-`batalert` is available as a Free Software under the [MIT](https://github.com/utkarsh2102/batalert/blob/master/LICENSE) license.
+`batalert` is available as a Free Software under the [MIT](https://github.com/Cori1109/batalert/blob/master/LICENSE) license.
-Copyright © 2020 Utkarsh Gupta
+Copyright © 2020 Chris